What is Kimpton Clocktower Hotel?

 Composition Ideas

-• Wide-angle the Winter Garden interior: Stand at one end of the glass-roofed garden and use a 16–24mm lens to capture the full canopy of indoor trees, greenery and the glass ceiling above.
+- Wide-angle Winter Garden — Stand at one end of the glass-roofed garden corridor and use a 16–24 mm lens to capture the full length of the indoor trees, planting, and glass ceiling.
+The linear perspective of the garden is strong, and the glass panels above provide a structural geometric pattern that frames the organic planting below.